Can CBD oil help anxiety?

 One way in which CBD may work to reduce anxiety is via its relationship with the Endocannabinoid System (ECS).
 The ECS consists of two molecule types called endocannabinoids – andamide (AEA) and 2-arachidonoylglyerol (2-AG) – and two receptors, CB1 and CB2.
 When endocannabinoids bind with CB receptors, they send signals around the body that regulate a wide range of internal functions including mood and stress.

-CBD is one of a number of chemical compounds, known as cannabinoids, found in hemp plants.
+CBD is one of a number of chemical compounds, known as cannabinoids, found in cannabis and hemp plants.
 Cannabinoids are not the same as endocannabinoids, which are produced within the body, but they do interact with the Endocannabinoid System.
 It is thought that CBD may slow the breakdown of endocannabinoids that bind to the CB1 receptor, thereby prolonging their effect.
 This may explain some of the beneficial impacts CBD appears to have on conditions such as anxiety.

 CBD also interacts with another receptor, 5-HT1.
 5-HT1 is involved in the production of serotonin, a neurotransmitter known to help stabilise mood and maintain a sense of wellbeing, and has been identified in some studies as contributing to the anti-anxiety effects of CBD.